daniaokuye/winnerineast.github.io/README.md

 ## <a name="KnowledgeGraph">Knowledge Graph</a>
 - [Knowledge Graph Data](https://github.com/winnerineast/KnowledgeGraphData): So far the biggest chinese knowledge graphs data.

+## <a name="ComputerVisionData">Computer Vision Data</a>
+- [COCO](https://github.com/winnerineast/cocoapi):COCO data access API.

 ## <a name="ComputerVisionProcessing">Computer Vision Processing</a>
 - [cvat](https://github.com/winnerineast/cvat):CVAT is completely re-designed and re-implemented version of Video Annotation Tool from Irvine, California tool.
 It is free, online, interactive video and image annotation tool for computer vision.
 It is being used by our team to annotate million of objects with different properties.
 Many UI and UX decisions are based on feedbacks from professional data annotation team.
+- [dlib](https://github.com/winnerineast/dlib):Dlib is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++ to solve real world problems.
+See http://dlib.net for the main project documentation and API reference.
 - [Easy RTSP Server](https://github.com/winnerineast/EasyIPCamera): a RTSP server to support multiple platform including windows, Linux, Android and others.
 - [FFmpeg](https://github.com/winnerineast/FFmpeg):FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
 - [libvlcpp](https://github.com/winnerineast/libvlcpp):libVLC is the core engine and the interface to the multimedia framework on which VLC media player is based.
 This is a C++ binding.